GLS homogenization tilde map: Lift degree and explicit algorithm

-and $a_j$ and $b_j$are minimal, then $f=g$ and $a_j=b_j$. \end{lemma} \begin{proof} Note that $\proj_J(f)=\proj_J(g)$.
-The minimality of $a_j$ and $b_j$ gives exactly two possibilities, either $f=g$ or $\lambda(f)$ and $\lambda(g)$ are incomparable.
-The uniqueness of the tilde map makes the later impossible.
+The minimality gives exactly two possibilities, either $f=g$ or $\lambda(f)$ and $\lambda(g)$ are incomparable.
+The uniqueness of the tilde map makes the latter impossible.
 Hence, $f=g$ and consequently $a_j=b_j$. \end{proof} This allows to rewrite equation (\ref{localization}) as:

 \begin{corollary} If $j\in J$, then the restricted minor $D_{\varpi_j,w\varpi_j}$ is given by

 \end{corollary}

 \begin{proposition} Let $\dfrac{f}{\prod_{j \in J} \Delta_{\varpi_j,\varpi_j}^{a_j}}$ be an element of $\CC[N_K]$ in which $a_j$ is minimal for each $j$.
 Then